 What kind of communication was there about Baroque's music?

 After the initial customary approach of explaining the setting of the game, Mr. Yonemitsu would show me videos to demonstrate the feeling the music should have, but I still struggled when it came to the impressions that individual songs should convey.
 So Mr. Yonemitsu emailed me what you could call poetry, just 2 or 3 lines per song.
-Things like "Countless taxis speed toward my baby without showing signs of braking.
-But I couldn't make it in time and they ran it over."
+Things like "Countless taxis speeding toward a baby slam on their brakes.
+But they couldn't stop in time and ran it over."
 Amazing stuff (laughs).
 They helped me to vaguely understand the direction of the song, but they made me feel like I was going insane (laughs).